Online Poker Software

 Most poker software tends to work with all of the big name poker rooms.
 The software may not be able to work with smaller networks or rooms due to compatibility issues, but if you stick to the most popular rooms you should be fine.

-Programs that work off a central database of player information are often banned by major online poker rooms (see PokerStars prohibited software list for example).
+Programs that work off a central database of player information are often banned by major online poker rooms.
 However, none of the other software listed on this page works in this way and so the poker rooms are more than happy for players to use them.

 Which poker software should I use?